Oracle Complexity Separation in Convex Optimization: Abstract

 \section{Abstract}

-\pd{Many convex optimization problems have structured objective function written as a sum of functions with different types of oracles (full gradient, coordinate derivative, stochastic gradient) and different evaluation complexity of these oracles.
-In the strongly convex case these functions also have different condition numbers, which eventually define the iteration complexity of first-order methods and the number of oracle calls required to achieve given accuracy.
-Motivated by the desire to call more expensive oracle less number of times, in this paper we consider minimization of a sum of two functions and propose a generic algorithmic framework to separate oracle complexities for each component in the sum.
-As a specific example, for the $\mu$-strongly convex problem $\min_{x\in \R^n} h(x) + g(x)$ with $L_h$-smooth function $h$ and $L_g$-smooth function $g$, a special case of our algorithm requires, up to a logarithmic factor, $O(\sqrt{L_h/\mu})$ first-order oracle calls for $h$ and $O(\sqrt{L_g/\mu})$ first-order oracle calls for $g$.
-Our general framework covers also the setting of strongly convex objectives, the setting when $g$ is given by coordinate derivative oracle, and the setting when $g$ has a finite-sum structure and is available through stochastic gradient oracle.
-In the latter two cases we obtain respectively accelerated random coordinate descent and accelerated variance reduction methods with oracle complexity separation.}
+Many convex optimization problems have structured objective functions written as a sum of functions with different types of oracles (e.g., full gradient, coordinate derivative, stochastic gradient) and different arithmetic operations complexity of these oracles.
+In the strongly convex case, these functions also have different condition numbers that eventually define the iteration complexity of first-order methods and the number of oracle calls required to achieve a given accuracy.
+Motivated by the desire to call more expensive oracles fewer times, we consider the problem of minimizing a sum of two functions and propose a generic algorithmic framework to separate oracle complexities for each function.
+The latter means that the oracle for each function is called the number of times that coincide with the oracle complexity for the case when the second function is absent.
+Our general accelerated framework covers the setting of (strongly) convex objectives, the setting when both parts are given through full coordinate oracle, as well as when one of them is given by coordinate derivative oracle or has the finite-sum structure and is available through stochastic gradient oracle.
+In the latter two cases, we obtain accelerated random coordinate descent and accelerated variance reduced methods with oracle complexity separation.